 The DFSBL in 2023 will be $1,517.00 per family.
 The contribution is reviewed, recommended and approved in the same fashion as the Tuition Fees and Discounts as mentioned earlier.

-A voluntary contribution of $300 per family ($100 per term for 3 terms) is being sought as a diocesan pastoral contribution.
+A voluntary contribution of $300 per family is being sought as a diocesan pastoral contribution.

 These funds support the ongoing pastoral works of the diocese which include, among many initiatives, the Diocesan pastoral ministries office and the activities of its many advisory councils, the provision of chaplains ministering in the following areas – Newcastle University, Newcastle Port, Prisons, Hospitals and CatholicCare Social Services, the Family Community Faith Coordinators who work to reach out to and connect families with their local parish and school and Pastoral Coordinators who work in those parishes without a resident Parish Priest.